TheRealAnonymous008/quartz/content/details/psychology/mind/Faculties of the Mind.md

 * The **theory of linguistic relativity** suggests that [[Linguistics|language]] fosters habits of perception as well as thinking and that different views of reality were reflected in different languages.
 	* **Rumpelstiltskin Principle** -  one you can [[Naming Things|name]] something, you have power of it.
 By giving names to our terminologies, we can start to reason and talk about them better.
+	* **Sapir-Whorf hypothesis** - your ability to think a thought depends on knowing words capable of expressing the thought.
+If you don’t know the words, you can’t express the thought and you might not even be able to formulate it

 # Motivation
 * Feelings provide an impetus to action.
 Often we explain our actions in terms of things we felt at the time.